 Since CNC machining is the basis of modern manufacturing technologies, this creation has epochal significance and far-reaching influences on the manufacturing industry.
 Major countries with developed industries all over the world have attached importance to the discussion and development of CNC machining technologies.

-Since the 1970s, the CNC machining center has developed rapidly and the machining center with replaceable spindle boxes showed up.
 It has several multi-shaft spindle boxes with tools and the ability of active replacement, so as for multiple hole machining on a workpiece at the same time.

 In 1958, China started the research and development of CNC machine tools and successfully manufactured a CNC lathe equipped with a vacuum tube CNC system.
-In 1965, China started mass production of three-coordinate CNC milling machines equipped with transistor CNC systems.

-After development for dozens of years, computerized control has been achieved on the CNC machine tools nowadays which are widely used in various fields, especially including mold making, aerospace accessories, and workpieces with high precision requirements.
+After development for dozens of years, computerized control has been achieved on the CNC machine tools nowadays which are widely used in various fields, especially mold making, aerospace accessories, and workpieces with high precision requirements.

-In 2001, YIJIN Hardware introduced high-precision CNC machining equipment of Hass and DMG from the USA and Germany and has been using it for workpiece machining entrusted by customers from the high-precision industry.
+In 2001, the YIJIN Hardware factory introduced high-precision CNC metal machining equipment of Hass and DMG from the USA and Germany and has been using it for workpiece machining entrusted by customers from the high-precision industry.
 By far, YIJIN Hardware has provided CNC machining of parts and accessories for companies in most countries with high industrial standards and requirements around the world.

 There are a lot of materials for CNC machining.
 Different materials are required in different industries and different materials have different performance levels and ranges of application.